-Knowledge of both the threshold temperatures to kill weed seeds, and the temperatures achieved when burning crop residues in various formats are required to provide a guide to expected weed seed control of problematic weeds in low rainfall cropping systems.
-Unlike a whole paddock burn, this information will only relate to the fate of seed that enters the harvest windrow.
-The total efficacy of this method will be largely controlled by the proportion of weed seeds that can be collected by the harvester.
+To investigate the threshold temperatures to kill weed seeds, and the temperatures achieved when burning crop residues in various formats to faciliate weed seed control of problematic weeds in low rainfall cropping systems.

 SARDI Minnipa Agricultural Centre

 Thank you to Ruth and Damien Sommerville, Matt Nottle, Barry Mudge, Hannah Mikajlo, Jake Hull, Wade Shepperd, Ian Richter, Rochelle Wheaton and Brett Hay for their involvement in data collection.

 Trial source data and summary not available Check the trial report PDF for trial results.

 No observed climate data available for this trial.
 Derived climate data is determined from trial site location and national weather sources.

 Jeffrey, S.J., Carter, J.O., Moodie, K.B. and Beswick, A.R.
 (2001).
 Using spatial interpolation to construct a comprehensive archive of Australian climate data , Environmental Modelling and Software, Vol 16/4, pp 309-330.
 DOI: 10.1016/S1364-8152(01)00008-1.

 Trial report and links